Opportunities for Foreigners in Norway

 Permanent Residency and Citizenship

-Foreigners who wish to stay in Norway for a long time can apply for permanent residency after three years (five years for certain categories) of staying legally.
-To qualify you must :
+Foreigners who wish to stay in Norway for a long time can apply for permanent residency after three years (five years for specific categories) of staying legally.
+To qualify, you must :

 - Hold a valid residence permit.